 (c) Employee stock options outstanding

-Employee stock options outstanding account relates to share options granted by the Company to its employees under its employee share option plan.
-These will be transferred to retained earnings after exercise of the underlying options.
+Employee stock options outstanding account relates to share options granted by the Parent to its employees under its employee share option plan.
+These will be transfer to Equity and Security premium after exercise of the underlying options.